achilikin/Galileo/README.md

 Serial.println(tfix.tm_year);
 ```

-In addition to just printing it can dump hex data, see **bridge** example below.
+In addition to just printing it can dump hex data, see **bridge** example above.

 Contains `SerialTerminal`, `SimpleCli` objects and **cli** example showing how to use them: